Rumination as Ritual: Critical reception

 Toby Bryant of Under the Radar rated the EP 10 out of 10, describing it as “pop prodigy stuff” and praising Rose's ability to “pack remarkable personality into just 17 minutes of music.”
-He highlighted “Eat Me Alive” as “oozing love,” “Lucy” as “a heartfelt letter to a love rival — à la ‘Jolene’ — with striking vulnerability,” and “CRUSH!” as minimalistic yet emotionally potent.
+He highlighted “Eat Me Alive” as “oozing love,” “Lucy” as “a heartfelt letter to a love rival — à la ‘Jolene’ — with striking vulnerability,” and “Crush!” as minimalistic yet emotionally potent.

 Keira Knox of Northern Exposure Magazine referred to Rose as “the new IT girl of pop,” appreciating the EP’s “raw honesty” and “emotional ferocity.”
-Knox referred to “The Pit” as revealing “intimate depth with a gentler, acoustic touch,” while characterizing “CRUSH!” as a fiery, anthemic alt-pop track.
+Knox referred to “The Pit” as revealing “intimate depth with a gentler, acoustic touch,” while characterizing “Crush!” as a fiery, anthemic alt-pop track.

-Active users on Album of the Year reflected a positive listening experience, with “Eat Me Alive,” “The Pit,” and “CRUSH!” receiving particularly high scores.
-Rumination As Ritual has a good score of 70/100 based on 61 ratings from fans all across the globe.